-- 3.1 Daytime noise levels were measured by AEC on Monday 25 July 2016 between 1300 and 1600h and night-time noise levels were measured on between 2300 and 0100h on Monday 25 and Tuesday 26 July 2016.
-Full details of the noise surveys are presented in Appendix B with measured noise data presented in Tables B1 and B2. - 3.2 Noise levels were measured at four locations around the site, identified as A to D on Figure 1.
-The noise levels measured at Locations B and D were taken under façade conditions, and a -3dB correction has been applied to these measured noise levels to represent free-field noise levels. - 3.3 Location A was selected to measure the noise level from road traffic on St James Street at location representative of the eastern elevation of the proposed development.
-During the daytime period the road traffic was relatively constant, with measured noise levels around 65dBLAeq and 70dBLA10. - 3.4 At night the ambient noise level ranged from 54 to 57dBLAeq, T and maximum noise levels were no greater than 74dBLAmax. - 3.5 Location B was selected to represent the apartment blocks which will overlook Jordan Street.
+- 3.3 Noise levels were measured at four locations around the site, identified as A to E on Figure 1.
+The noise levels measured at Locations B and D were taken under façade conditions, and a -3dB correction has been applied to these measured noise levels to represent free-field noise levels. - 3.4 Location A was selected to measure the noise level from road traffic on St James Street at location representative of the eastern elevation of the proposed development.
+During the daytime period the road traffic was relatively constant, with measured noise levels around 65dBLAeq and 70dBLA10. - 3.5 At night the ambient noise level ranged from 54 to 57dBLAeq, T and maximum noise levels were no greater than 74dBLAmax. - 3.6 Location B was selected to represent the apartment blocks which will overlook Jordan Street.
 The daytime ambient noise level at this location was a combination of road traffic on Jordan Street, St James Street and construction noise.
-The daytime ambient noise level was consistently around 56dBLAeq. - 3.6 The night-time noise level at this location was mainly due to road traffic on St James Street.
-The ambient noise level was consistently around 48dBLAeq,T and maximum noise levels were no greater than 64dBLAmax as a result of a car pass by. - 3.7 Daytime ambient and night-time ambient and maximum noise levels were measured opposite the car park on Newhall Street, Location C. During the daytime the ambient noise level ranged from 55 to 57dBLAeq depending on the number of car pass-bys on the surrounding roads. - 3.8 At night, the ambient noise level ranged from 42 to 46dBLAeq,T due to distant road traffic, with maximum noise levels no greater than 57dBLAmax. - 3.9 The ambient noise level at Location D was consistently around 55dBLAeq,T due to a combination of road traffic noise on the surrounding roads and activity noise on the Lee Floorstok Ltd site.
+The daytime ambient noise level was consistently around 56dBLAeq. - 3.7 The night-time noise level at this location was mainly due to road traffic on St James Street.
+The ambient noise level was consistently around 48dBLAeq,T and maximum noise levels were no greater than 64dBLAmax as a result of a car pass by. - 3.8 Daytime ambient and night-time ambient and maximum noise levels were measured opposite the car park on Newhall Street, Location C. During the daytime the ambient noise level ranged from 55 to 57dBLAeq depending on the number of car pass-bys on the surrounding roads. - 3.9 At night, the ambient noise level ranged from 42 to 46dBLAeq,T due to distant road traffic, with maximum noise levels no greater than 57dBLAmax. - 3.10 The ambient noise level at Location D was consistently around 55dBLAeq,T due to a combination of road traffic noise on the surrounding roads and activity noise on the Lee Floorstok Ltd site.
 The night-time ambient noise level at this location ranged from 44 to 49dBLAeq,T depending on the number of vehicles on New Bird Street.
-Maximum noise levels at this locations did not exceed 68dBLAmax. - 3.10 Following the development of the scheme, the apartments within the scheme themselves will be the nearest noise sensitive properties to the ground floor commercial units.
+Maximum noise levels at this locations did not exceed 68dBLAmax. - 3.11 Following the development of the scheme, the apartments within the scheme themselves will be the nearest noise sensitive properties to the ground floor commercial units.
 The day and night-time background noise levels presented in Table 1, below, are representative of these apartments.

-Table 1 - Typical Background Noise Levels at Nearest Noise Sensitive Properties
+Table 1 - Typical Weekday Background Noise Levels at Nearest Noise Sensitive Properties